 - Think of your logo wear as an investment that shines a light on the quality of your brand

 Editor’s note: This article was originally published in 2015.
-It was updated in 2018.
+It was updated for 2021.